MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ## Defining a virtual-currency store

 Let's get into the gritty details and code for purchasing in-game items with virtual currency.

-The initial steps are nearly identical to the preceding example.
+The initial steps are nearly identical to the preceding example:

-This time we will create 3 new items: **Small**, **Medium**, and **Large Health Potions** with a *free* **Currency** price, and a *premium* **Currency** price.
-We'll create a new store which puts these items on sale.
+- Create 3 new items: **Small**, **Medium**, and **Large Health Potions** with a *free* **Currency** price, and a *premium* **Currency** price.
+- Create a new store which puts these items on sale.

 ![Game Manager - Economy - New Store](media/tutorials/game-manager-economy-new-store.png)

 To purchase a single item for virtual currency, use the [PurchaseItem](xref:titleid.playfabapi.com.client.playeritemmanagement.purchaseitem) method, as described in our [Stores quickstart](quickstart.md).

 This tutorial, however, will cover the more advanced topic of purchasing multiple items in a single purchase.

 Your first step in this process should be to get the store, and display it to the user.